Forever Purchases: How To Extend The Life Span Of Your Clothes - The Gloss Magazine

 All products featured on thegloss.ie are selected by our editors.
 If you buy something through affiliate links on our site we may earn a commission.

 The best way to take care of your clothes?
-It starts with washing them properly and at the correct times and temperatures.
+It starts with washing them properly, at the correct times and temperatures.
 Firstly, the overall consensus with denim is to wash it as little as possible for longevity.
 Experts suggest it’s best to wash after every five to ten wears, and to spot clean in between washes.
 One fashion expert tells me she always washes her jeans on cold as a precaution, even if the label states otherwise, plus she uses a specialist detergent.
 (Try Steamery for a denim-specific detergent that prevents dark colours from looking washed out, €17.)

 As for synthetics, extend their lifestyle by washing them on a colder temperature such as 30 degrees, plus skip the spin cycle and the tumble dryer.
 Not only will skipping the tumble dryer lessen risk of shrinkage, avoiding the spin cycle means less micro-plastics are released upon washing.
 Nifty tools such as a Guppyfriend, a mesh bag that collects broken fibres from synthetic textiles, preventing them from being released into oceans and rivers, are invaluable, €29.75 at ecostore.ie.